dankrzeminski32/companion/README.md

 # companion

-an http 1.0 web server, implemented with python.
+an http 1.0 web server, implemented with python

 Note: This is not intended to be used in any form of a production environment.
 For sake of time, I didn't pay attention to every edge case or security concern.